the-peon-project/peon-wartable/containers/steamcmd/README.md

 ### Stand-alone mode

-Please just go to the [Github for *The PEON Projects* game servers](https://github.com/the-peon-project/peon-warplans) and get the contents of the appropriate game (or clone a game folder and use it as the basis for your own build).
+Please just go to the [GitHub for *The PEON Projects* game servers](https://github.com/the-peon-project/peon-warplans) and get the contents of the appropriate game (or clone a game folder and use it as the basis for your own build).

 #### Example